hachyderm/community/open-source-accounts.md

 Yes.
 As long as your event is not a profit focused event you are welcome to create an account.
 If your event is profit seeking, you must follow our [corporate policy](https://github.com/hachyderm/community/blob/main/corporate-accounts.md).

+#### What about Devopsdays for my specific city?

+Yes.
+As long as your subsidary account isn't repeating the same content as the parent account.
+We expect each account to have relatively independent content.

 ### Can I create a support/help/fan/paradoy account?

 No. Accounts like "Linux Tips" or "Kubernetes Memes" are not in alignment with our mission to create a curated group of professionals.
 We aim to have accounts that represent real people.